mwojnars/hypertag/README.md

 a very unclean and confusing approach.

 Needless to say, hypertags can refer to other hypertags.
-Even more, hypertag definitions can be nested, so that one hypertag is defined inside another - the former can only be used locally within the scope of the outer definition.
+Even more, hypertag definitions can be nested: a hypertag can be defined inside another one, such that it can only be used locally within the scope of the outer definition.

 <!---
     % products items=[]